hizkvn/bio/README.md

 ---

-> "Code is read much more often than it is written." - Guido van Rossum
+> "Code is hard, success more harder."